rschumm/pm4quarkus/README.md

 PROD:

 Production DB can be configured «normally» as described above.
-This is inspired by and using [Testcontainers](https://testcontainers.com).

 ### Panaché Persistence

-For Persistence, it uses a very Pragmatic Variant of Hibernate, Called [Panaché](https://quarkus.io/guides/hibernate-orm-panache).
+For Persistence, it uses a very pragmatic variant of Hibernate, called [Panaché](https://quarkus.io/guides/hibernate-orm-panache).

 Note: the Attributes of the Entity use `public` Java Variables - this is intentional, a feature of Panaché and not an anti-pattern!!